chestdb/chest/chest/README.md

 ## How does it work?

-Databases usually store data in files and Chest is no different:
+Databases usually store data in files and Chest is no different.
 When you call `Chest.open`, Chest loads the file's raw bytes into memory without doing any deserialization.
-This means that to Dart's garbage collector, the content of a chest is just one big object.
+This means that to Dart's garbage collector, the chest's content is just one big object.

 Those bytes are optimized for quick partial deserialization and a low memory footprint.
 That makes accessing values pretty fast.